Lesson Plan - Get It!

 You used a book as a cited reference in your APA-style essay.
 Your readers want to read that passage for themselves.
 Don't make them scour the entire book!
 Give them the exact location in your reference page!

 After you have studied the notes on how to cite a book, write down the answers to the following questions.
 Try to do it first without looking at the handout to see what you remember.
-Share your answers with your parent or teacher and discuss any difficulties you had with the questions.
-Use the handout to check your answers:
+Then, use the handout to check your answers:

 - If a book author's name is unknown, what information is used to replace the unknown name in the citation?

 - How are the names written when a book has two authors?